Quickstart: Create a HoloLens app with Azure Spatial Anchors, in C++/WinRT and DirectX

 To complete this quickstart, make sure you have:

-- A Windows machine with Visual Studio 2019 installed with the Universal Windows Platform development workload and the Windows 10 SDK (10.0.18362.0 or newer) component, and Git for Windows.
+- A Windows machine with Visual Studio 2019 installed with the Universal Windows Platform development workload and the Windows 10 SDK (10.0.18362.0 or newer) component.
+You must also install Git for Windows and Git LFS.

 - The C++/WinRT Visual Studio Extension (VSIX) for Visual Studio should be installed from the Visual Studio Marketplace.